JetBrains/lincheck/docs/topics/introduction.md

    }
    ```

-2. Re-run the test.
-You will get the execution trace leading to incorrect results:
+2. Run the test again and get the execution trace that leads to the incorrect results:

    ```text
    = Invalid execution results =